dkvz/DoradeBlogEngineSpring/README.md

 Stackoverflow post with some cool ideas: https://stackoverflow.com/questions/4432560/remove-html-tags-from-string-using-java/4432579

+To the detriment of the size of my jar I chosed to use this JSOUP thing from the [Maven repo](https://mvnrepository.com/artifact/org.jsoup/jsoup).

 ### Questions
-* Can we update rows in the fulltext table?
+* Can we update rows in the fulltext table? -> YES

+### To test
+* Test deleting an article with comments, fulltext entry and tags associated